Gotcha7770/Artifactory-Client-CSharp/README.md

 Now only search, downloading and uploading artifatcs is available.

-There is 3 way to create Artifactory client:
+There are three ways to create Artifactory client:

 1) with implementation of IRestClient